South Australia's Commercial Marine Scalefishery needs reforming to ensure sustainable fish stocks and a viable industry into the future.

-The State Government has established a 'Commercial Marine Scalefish Fishery Reform Advisory Committee' to guide the development and implementation of a reform package for the South Australian commercial Marine Scalefish Fishery.
+In 2018 the State Government established a 'Commercial Marine Scalefish Fishery Reform Advisory Committee' to guide the development and implementation of a reform package for the South Australian commercial Marine Scalefish Fishery.

-The Advisory Committee will undertake broad industry engagement to explore potential reforms including:
+The Advisory Committee has undertaken broad industry engagement to explore potential reforms including:

 - introducing zones